-The following actions should be taken within the following ten to 25 years after the Near-Term Phase to achieve long-term Downtown planning goals:
+The following strategies should be taken within the following ten to 25 years after the Near-Term Phase to achieve long-term Downtown planning goals.
+Some strategies could be implemented within ten years.

 Strategy B: Enhance streetscape appearances and improve the walkability of Hydraulic, Main and Van Emmon Streets.
-While initial streetscape and urban design enhancements are placed on Hydraulic and Van Emmon Streets, subsequent streetscape programs should focus on Van Emmon Street to improve its walkability, especially if the Kendall County government and City hall complexes develop over time.
+While initial streetscape and urban design enhancements are placed on Hydraulic and Van Emmon Streets, subsequent streetscape programs should focus on Main Street to improve its walkability, especially if the Kendall County government and City Hall complexes develop over time.

+- Strategy H: Create a Kendall County

+Government Campus.
+Planning for creating

+the government campus should be initiated

+along with the construction of any new County

+facilities and various urban design and campus

+landscape improvements.

-- Strategy H: Extend Bicentennial Riverfront Park trail.
-An expansion of the Bicentennial Riverfront Park trail should be completed if riverfront park space has been expanded both east and west of Bridge Street. - Strategy I: Encourage infill development along Hydraulic Street.
-If remaining brownfield issues have been addressed, the City could facilitate infill development along all or portions of the block bounded by Hydraulic, Mill and Van Emmon Streets. - Strategy J: Redevelop the "Legacy Block."
-If market demand and developer interest materializes for the Legacy Block, redevelopment could be pursued; the grain elevator could be retained as a landmarkplacemaking element for the Downtown. - Strategy K: Create Downtown Civic complex.
-Parcels needed to create the complex would be purchased and a campus plan developed for potential construction of a new City Hall at the southeast corner of Illinois Route 47 and Van Emmon Street. - Strategy L: Redevelop land north and south of Van Emmon Street east of Mill Street.
-A master redevelopment plan could be prepared for the area and properties assembled for development; a request for proposals for private-sector develop interest can also be prepared.
+- Strategy I: Encourage infill development along Hydraulic Street.
+If remaining brownfield issues have been addressed, the City could facilitate infill development along all or portions of the block bounded by Hydraulic, Mill and Van Emmon Streets.

+- Strategy J: Redevelop the "Legacy Block."
+If market demand and developer interest materializes for the Legacy Block, redevelopment could be pursued; the grain elevator should be retained as a landmarkplacemaking element for the Downtown.

+- Strategy K: Create Downtown civic complex.

+Parcels needed to create the complex would be purchased and a campus plan developed for potential construction of a new City Hall at the southeast corner of Illinois Route 47 and Van Emmon Street.

+- Strategy L: Redevelop land north and south

+of Van Emmon Street east of Mill Street.
+A

+master redevelopment plan could be prepared

+for the area and properties assembled for

+development; a request for proposals for

+private-sector develop interest can also be

+prepared.